munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 1.md

 <Br><br>
 Her teamwork is set to 75.
 He frequently follows the player's commands and usually stays together with teammates.
 <Br><br>
 Her preferred main weapons are Clarion 5.56.
 She does not buy or pick up other weapons.
+Like other bots that uses the Clarion 5.56, Satomi never utilize burst-fire mode.
 <Br><br>
 Her bravery is set to high, at 100 points.
 She will never retreat even when spotting a large group of enemies.
 In bomb defusal maps, she prefers to strike the Terrorists rather than camp at a bombsite.
 <Br><br>